 Weight loss surgery is, in many ways, the beginning of a personal journey to health.
-To give patients the greatest change of succeeding, MedStar Health's bariatric surgery program offers a range of pre- and post-surgical support services.
+To give patients the greatest chance of succeeding, MedStar St. Mary's bariatric surgery program offers a range of pre- and post-surgical support services.

 - Receive preoperative tests and lab work ordered by your surgeon to clear you for surgery.

 - Stop smoking or drinking alcohol a minimum of one month prior to surgery.

 - Begin a calorie-controlled, high-protein diet two weeks prior to surgery.

 - Stop taking aspirin or arthritis medications one week prior to surgery, as they interfere with the clotting of blood, vital for healing after surgery.
 Please consult your surgeon prior to any medication changes.|

 Your surgeon will discuss your individualized postoperative plan.
 This may include referrals to nutritionists, exercise programs, psychotherapists and/or support groups, and is essential for a successful outcome.